kirbysebastian/TicTacToe/README.md

 # TicTacToe
 ![](https://raw.githubusercontent.com/kirbysebastian/TicTacToe/master/tictactoe_game.png)

-A terminal TicTacToe Game made with Python3.
+A terminal TicTacToe game made with Python3.

 ## Rules
 1. The game is played on a 3x3 grid with 2 players.